 How do I request a review?

-- Mail your completed and signed form to the address below.
+- Mail your completed and signed form to:

 Vermont Department for Children and Families

 Commissioner's Registry Review Unit

 If you have questions about challenging a substantiation or requesting expungement (removal) of a record, call (802) 241-2321.